Media reports, turmoil, inconsistency, all capped off with yet another year in which the Wests Tigers did not make the finals.

 2022 Wests Tigers gains and losses

-Gains: Oliver Gildart (Wigan Warriors), Jackson Hastings (Wigan Warriors) & Tyrone Peachey (Gold Coast Titans).
+Gains: Oliver Gildart (Wigan Warriors), Jackson Hastings (Wigan Warriors), Tyrone Peachey (Gold Coast Titans), Harry O’Kane (local), Henry O’Kane (local), Brandon Tumeth (local), Apisalome Saukuru (local), and Junior Tupou (ACT Brumbies).

-Losses: Michael Chee-Kam (South Sydney Rabbitohs), Joey Leilua (released), Moses Mbye (St George Illawarra Dragons), Russell Packer (retired), and Billy Walters (Brisbane Broncos).
+Losses: Michael Chee-Kam (South Sydney Rabbitohs), Joey Leilua (Featherstone Rovers), Moses Mbye (St George Illawarra Dragons), Russell Packer (retired), and Billy Walters (Brisbane Broncos).

 Our predicted 2022 Wests Tigers team (at full strength)